whatisnuclear/website/_calcs/how-much-nuclear-waste-per-capita.md

 ---
 layout: calc
 title: >
   How much nuclear waste would you make if you got 100% of your electricity from nuclear power?
 author: nick
-updated: 2023-04-29
+last_modified_at: 2023-04-29
 date: 2008-09-08
 byline: true
 image: /img/sodacans-wide.png
 factlets:
   - If you got 100% of your electricity from today's nuclear power plants for your entire lifetime, you'd be responsible for 8.7 floz of nuclear waste;
     less than 1 soda can
   - If you got 100% of your electricity from special breeder nuclear plants for your entire lifetime, you'd be responsible for 0.83 floz of nuclear waste;
     less than a tenth of a soda can.
 mathjax: true
 ---

 <div class="row">
 <div class="col-lg-8" markdown="1">